daneden/daneden.me/portfolio/index.markdown

 ## Webshaped 2012
-I was invited to speak at this year's [Webshaped](http://webshaped.fi) conference, alongside some incredible folk I've long admired.
+I was invited to speak at the 2012 [Webshaped](http://webshaped.fi) conference, alongside some incredible folk I've long admired.
 It was terrifying, amazing, and I'd love to do it again.
 My presentation tackled animation on the web, and how we can delight our audience by integrating animation in our websites and applications.
 You can [read more](/2012/05/18/i-have-no-idea-what-im-doing/) about my time there.

 ## Brills